carlyzhong/carlyzhong/README.md

 ![Banner](./banner.png)

-# 🌿 Carly Zhong | Becoming a Software Developer with passion🌟
+# 🌿 Carly Zhong 🌟

 Former Accountant transitioning into Software Development, my core motivation is to build applications that genuinely simplify and improve people's lives.